 Erika T. Lin specializes in early modern English theatre and culture with particular attention to embodied performance, affect, spectacle, and audience.
 Her research examines dramatic texts, performance theory, and theatre historiography by incorporating approaches from many fields, including literature, social history, visual culture studies, anthropology, religion, and the history of science.
 In addition, she has written and taught on topics related to medieval theatre, gender and sexuality, the history of dance, folklore and popular culture, and Asian American studies.

-Lin’s research has appeared in many venues, including Theatre Journal and New Theatre Quarterly.
-Her article “Performance Practice and Theatrical Privilege: Rethinking Weimann’s Concepts of Locus and Platea” received the 2008 Martin Stevens Award for Best New Essay in Early Drama Studies.
-Her work has also been recognized by various honors and grants, including from the American Society for Theatre Research and the Shakespeare Association of America, and she was most recently the recipient of an Andrew W. Mellon Long-Term Fellowship at the Folger Shakespeare Library.
-She currently serves on the Executive Council of the Medieval and Renaissance Drama Society, the Program Committee of the Shakespeare Association of America, and the MLA Committee for the New Variorum Shakespeare.
+Professor Lin’s research has appeared in Theatre Journal, New Theatre Quarterly, and numerous edited collections.
+Her prize-winning articles include “Performance Practice and Theatrical Privilege: Rethinking Weimann’s Concepts of Locus and Platea,” which received the 2008 Martin Stevens Award for Best New Essay in Early Drama Studies; “A Witch in the Morris: Hobbyhorse Tricks and Early Modern Erotic Transformations,” which was named Honorable Mention for the Society for the Study of Early Modern Women’s 2016 Award for Best Article on Women and Gender; and “Social Functions: Audience Participation, Efficacious Entertainment,” which won the 2018 Barbara D. Palmer Award for Best New Essay in Early Drama Archival Research.
+Her work has been recognized by honors and grants from the American Society for Theatre Research and the Shakespeare Association of America, and she was the recipient of an Andrew W. Mellon Long-Term Fellowship at the Folger Shakespeare Library.
+She currently serves as the Book Review Editor for Theatre Survey as well as an elected member of the Board of Trustees of the Shakespeare Association of America.

 Richard McCoy is Distinguished Professor at Queens College and the Graduate Center.
 He is a critical voice in the study of the interrelationship of literature and politics in the Elizabethan period.
 He is also recognized as a major cultural historian of the Early Modern period in England and as a distinguished voice in the field of Elizabethan drama.
 His most recent book, Faith in Shakespeare, attests to his central position in Shakespeare studies.
 His research interests include late medieval and early modern periods; 16th- and 17th-century English literature; Skelton, More, Sidney, Shakespeare, Spenser, Milton; Renaissance and Reformation politics, religion, and culture; ritual and iconography; new historicism and cultural poetics; early modern stage and performance theory.